kawaiiDango/pano-scrobbler/Readme.md

 <img alt='GIF' src='https://media.giphy.com/media/WvikAmG3iseJoFun1A/giphy.gif' width="240"/>
 *Thats the GIF of a much older version.*

+<a href="https://bit.ly/Pscrdl">Download latest apk</a> (Do not use this if the play store link works for you and want automatic updates)

 #### Features:
 - Scrobble from anything which produces audio with metadata, including Youtube, Chrome, Telegram etc.
 - Scrobble to lastFM, LibreFM and Listenbrainz